Archan6el/TAMUctf-2025-Writeup/Backdoored.md

 So we find that the ID is `810`.
 We can attach gdb to this process with `gdb -p 810`

 Now that gdb is attached, we can set the breakpoint.
-We'll set it at `decrypt`, since that's the function that we want to find the parameters too
+We'll set it at `decrypt`, since that's the function that we want to find the parameters for

 ![image](https://github.com/user-attachments/assets/5cf669bd-7dde-4f07-8603-422a3fd6e209)